AP PHOTOS: Horses race in Nepal capital to keep devils away

 According to a centuries-old tradition, people raced horses before worshipping gods with offerings of food and flowers under a tree.
 It has been 169 years since a Nepalese king designated the army to perform the festival rituals.

-At the Nepal Cavalry grounds, located on the former site of the royal palace in Kathmandu, Nepal’s capital, riders spend months bonding with the horses.
+At the Nepal Cavalry grounds on the former site of the royal palace in Nepal’s capital, riders spend months bonding with the horses.

 There are 106 horses at the cavalry and more than 200 soldiers take care of them.